 - ➤ The range of values for the Target Position when it is treated as an actual position on the machine is ±8,388,607 counts.
-The move will be clockwise if the Target Position is greater than the Current Position and counter-clockwise if the Target Position is less than the Current Position. - ➤ The Motor Position value reported back to the host can exceed ±8,388,607 counts.
-However, you can not move beyond ±8,388,607 counts with an Absolute Move.
-The only way to move beyond ±8,388,607 counts is with relative moves or jog commands.
+The move will be clockwise if the Target Position is greater than the Current Position and negative if the Target Position is less than the Current Position. - ➤ The Motor Position value reported back to the host exceeds ±8,388,607 counts.
+However, you cannot move beyond ±8,388,607 counts with an Absolute Move.
+The only way to move beyond ±8,388,607 counts is with multiple relative moves or jog commands.